broadlume/Web2TextLeadProcessor/README.md

 4. Open the project in VSCode.
 It should then prompt you to re-open the project in a dev container - click yes.
     - If it doesn't prompt you, press `Cmd+Shift+P` (`Ctrl+Shift+P` on Windows) and type `Build & Open In Container` and run that command
 5. Wait for the dev container to spin up
-    - This will provision five containers:
+    - This will provision six containers:
         - The Web2Text dev container where your VSCode window will open in
         - The restate admin server which will handle taking in requests, durable execution & retries and dispatching them to the service
         - A local DynamoDB database that Web2Text uses for development
         - A twilio proxy application that allows assigning numbers from our pool intelligently to create two way Twilio conversations
+        - A local Jaeger instance that collects telemetry from the restate server
     - Verify the restate-server is running correctly by running the command `restate whoami` in the dev container
-    - Verify the dynamoDB server is running correctly by running the command `dynamodb describe-limits --endpoint-url http://web2text-dynamodb-local:8000` in the dev container
+    - Verify the DynamoDB server is running correctly by running the command `dynamodb describe-limits --endpoint-url http://web2text-dynamodb-local:8000` in the dev container
-6. Open a new terminal within the dev container and run `bun run app-dev`
+6. Open a new terminal within the dev container
+7. Navigate to the web2text module
+    - `cd modules/web2text`
+8. Start the Web2Text service by running `bun run app-dev`
-    - This will start the Web2Text service, and will watch for changes to the files
+    - This will start the Web2Text service and will watch for changes to the files
-    - **ALTERNATIVELY**: Run the `Debug Service` launch configuration in VSCode to run and attach the NodeJS debugger (allows you to use breakpoints and inspect variables)
+    - **ALTERNATIVELY**: Run the `Debug Web2Text Service` launch configuration in VSCode to run and attach the NodeJS debugger (allows you to use breakpoints and inspect variables)
 7. Open another new terminal and run the command `bun run register-with-restate`
     - This will register the Web2Text service with the restate server
     - This also clears any existing state, in-flight invocations, and re-registers the service with restate.
 So you can run it whenever you need to remove/rename/create a handler, reset the KV store of the service or stop any in-flight invocations.
-8. Everything should be set up, you should be able to reach the endpoints at `localhost:8080/Lead/{endpoint}`
+8. Everything should be set up, you should be able to reach the endpoints at `localhost:8080/{service-name}/{object-key}/{endpoint}`
     - The API endpoints require an `Authorization` header of `Bearer <API TOKEN>`
     - I recommend using [Bruno](https://www.usebruno.com/), but Postman will do as well

-## Commands
+## Web2Text Commands
+> Must be within `web2text` module
     - `bun run format`
         - Runs biome formatter and linter over the codebase
     - `bun run check`
         - Runs the typescript compiler over the codebase and reports any issues
-    - `bun run prebundle`
-        - Removes `dist` directory before bundling
     - `bun run bundle`
         - Packages and bundles the Web2Text service handler into one file in the `dist/` directory
     - `bun run app`